Ctrl+L

 Using Ctrl+L in PuTTY

-With PuTTY, the Ctrl+L keyboard shortcut clears the screen, similar to the clear command.
+With PuTTY, Ctrl+L clears the screen, similar to the clear command.

 Related keyboard shortcuts and keys